 - Use right after opening.

-- Place tablet in the mouth above a rear molar tooth between the upper cheek and gum and let melt.
-You may also place it under the tongue and let it melt.
+- Place tablet in the mouth above a rear molar tooth between the upper cheek and gum and let dissolve.
+You may also place it under the tongue and let it dissolve.

 - Do not chew, break, or crush.

-- Do not eat or drink until this medicine has melted all the way.
+- Do not eat or drink until fentanyl buccal tablet has dissolved all the way.

-- If the drug has not melted all the way after 30 minutes, you can swallow the rest of it with water.
+- If the drug has not dissolved all the way after 30 minutes, you can swallow the rest of it with water.